unixb0y/Dentist/README.md

 An open source kernel extension providing user level access to IOBluetoothFamily functions.

+It's called Dentist, because it pokes around in Bluetooth, just like a dentist does.

 #### Features
 - Planned to attach to Frankenstein for Bluetooth firmware fuzzing.
 - It is also possible to fuzz IOBluetoothFamily drivers of course.